-Absinthe is a strongly alcoholic aperitif made from alcohol and distilled herbs or herbal extracts, chief amongst them grand wormwood
+Absinthe is a strongly alcoholic aperitif made from alcohol and distilled herbs or herbal extracts.
+Most essential and common herbs are grand wormwood

 (Artemisia absinthium) and green anise